-With everyone stuck at home for the foreseeable future, I bet sibling rivalry is running pretty high in your household right now!
+Is sibling rivalry running pretty high in your household right now?
 Take heart, frazzled mama and papa; it won’t always be this way.
 Even when siblings fight like cats and dogs as kids, they ultimately grow up to become best friends!
 If you need proof, the stories below will help soothe your worries!

 Siblings Fight Like Cats & Dogs as Kids but Become Best Friends as Adults!

 Sibling love is weird!
 We grow up fighting almost non-stop and saying the meanest things to each other.
 In the end, though, we end up like best friends.
 We’re always there for each other and can count on each other.

 I have a sister and a brother.
 I’m the oldest of our trio…and you know what they say, the the oldest is the smartest!
 Sorry, sibling rivalry moment there!
 I was 7 when my sister was born, so I was an only child long enough to make not being an only a major adjustment.

 When we were little, we fought like cats and dogs!
 It was terrible!
 Mom was right, though.
 She used to say, “You only fight, but you will see!
 You’ll be best friends when you grow up.”
 It’s absolutely true.
 I can’t imagine life without my siblings.
 My sister really does make me a better person!

 Of course, one example doesn’t really prove my point, so I asked a few friends to describe their relationships with their siblings as children and as adults.
 Let’s take a look, I bet you’ll see a pattern.